pow-auth/pow/README.md

 mix pow.extension.phoenix.gen.templates --extension PowResetPassword --extension PowEmailConfirmation
 ```

-Please follow the instructions in ["Modify templates"](#modify-templates) to enable the customization of templates and views.
+Please follow the instructions in ["Modify templates"](#modify-templates) to ensure that your custom templates and views will be used.

 ### Mailer support